kyma-incubator/hack-showcase/docs/azure-comments-analytics/README.md

 ## Overview

 This Add-On allows you to install an example scenario.
 Azure Text Analytic receives information about GitHub's Issue from the GitHub Connector.
-Next, the lambda function analyses it using the Azure Broker and then, if the Issue's sentiment is negative, the lambda sends it to Slack and labels the Issue on GitHub.
+Next, the lambda function analyses it using the Azure Text Analytics provided by Azure Broker.
+If the Issue's sentiment is negative, the lambda will send it to Slack and will label the Issue on GitHub.

 ## Installation